PTSD Resolution: Key Facts(download .pdf file here 170k)

 (f).
 The Resolution network was launched in February 2010, following a three-year pilot programme, which included a project with the Falklands Veterans Foundation (www.fvf.org.uk ) that helped ex-services personnel recover from symptoms which had lasted 25 years in some cases.

 (h).
-Counselling is complementary to the work of other armed forces charities, because it can resolve the immediate mental health issues that may be barriers to successful help under reintegration and resettlement programmes.
+Our therapy is complementary to the work of other armed forces charities, because it can resolve the immediate mental health issues that may be barriers to successful help under reintegration and resettlement programmes.

 (i).
-Counsellors work in prisons, and there is an active programme of engagement with the prison service nationally.
-The patron of the charity is Lord Ramsbotham, former Inspector of Prisons.
-There are an estimated 8,500 veterans in prison with 3,000 on parole (4).
+Our therapists work in prisons, and there is an active programme of engagement with the prison service nationally. .
+An estimated 8,500 veterans are in prison, with 3,000 on parole (4).
 NAPO estimates that half this number suffer from PTSD and related disorders.
+The President of the charity is Lord Ramsbotham, former Inspector of Prisons, and the Vice-President is Lord Arbuthnot of Edrom.

 For further information Contact PTSD Resolution at www.ptsdresolution.org or Tel 0300 302 0551 or e-mail email@example.com. - Facebook: http://is.gd/4RPUV Press information: Patrick Rea - Tel 020 8870 4976